STARS 2026 - Research Projects Descriptions

 The Griffith Laboratory develops new materials for rechargeable batteries including fast-charging lithium-ion batteries and sustainable next-generation energy storage technologies like sodium-based materials.
 We are a materials chemistry laboratory with a focus on materials synthesis, characterization methods such as diffraction and spectroscopy, and device (battery) fabrication and testing.

-Prerequisites: Gen. Chem and Gen. Chem Lab
+Prerequisites: Gen. Chem and Gen. Chem Lab.

-Lab: The Griffith Lab
+Lab: Griffith Lab

 Halıcıoğlu Data Science Institute (HDSI)